rwtolbert/fltk-janet/README.md

 ## Platforms

 This has been tested on Windows with MSVC and macOS.
-Linux using X11 also works but does require a number of prerequisite packages to be installed.

-Still need to test Wayland support.
+Linux using Wayland (preferred) or X11.

 ### Ubuntu 20, 22, 24